 - Colorado In re Albright, 291 B.R.
 538 (Bankr.
 D. Colo.
 2003).
 A 2003 Colorado bankruptcy case, In re Ashley Albright, allowed a bankruptcy trustee to take control of a one-member LLC.

-- Florida based upon a 2010 case.
-In Florida, the Supreme Court held that a judgment creditor who has a charging order against a single-member LLC might take full membership rights in the LLC in single-member LLCs.
+- Florida is based on a 2010 case.
+In Florida, the Supreme Court held that a judgment creditor with a charging order against a single-member LLC might take full membership rights in the LLC in single-member LLCs.
 Not long after the Florida Supreme Court’s decision, however, the Florida legislature amended the applicable law to limit the rights of a judgment creditor to a charging order or foreclosure.
 Sec.
 608.433, Fla.
 Stat.

 - Lousiana in a case in 2020.
-First, The District Court held that the Louisiana charging order statute did not apply in the context of a single-member LLC owned by the debtor since, in that circumstance, that is no non-debtor member who has interests to protect from the creditor.
-On appeal, the Louisiana Court of Appeals reversed, essentially saying that Louisiana charging order statute has the effect of limiting the rights of a judgment creditor to “only the rights of an assignee of the membership interest,” i.e., what is known as an “involuntary assignee.”
+First, The District Court held that the Louisiana charging order statute did not apply in the context of a single-member LLC owned by the debtor since there is no non-debtor member with interests to protect from the creditor.
+On appeal, the Louisiana Court of Appeals reversed, essentially saying that Louisiana charging order statute limits the rights of a judgment creditor to “only the rights of an assignee of the membership interest,” i.e., what is known as an “involuntary assignee.”
 Because there has been no reverse piercing of the veil in this matter, we find that a plain reading of Louisiana’s charging provision for LLCs provides the exclusive remedy of a judgment creditor.

-Bankruptcy courts are more open to allowing creditors, or a trustee, to exercise control over debtor membership interests.
+Bankruptcy courts are more open to allowing creditors or trustees to exercise control over debtor membership interests.
 Bankruptcy courts look to Section 541 of the Bankruptcy Code and applicable state LLC Law on this question.

-Some states clearly say the single-member LLC will provide the charging order protection as an exclusive remedy.
+Some states say the single-member LLC will provide the charging order protection as an exclusive remedy.

 - South Dakota